banana-llarma/the-lochlan-keyboard/readme.md

 - When you hold the space key you go into the fn mode

 - if you want to change the layout ask malachi or go through the qmk documenation
-- if you want I can change the keyboard layout to have a big enter key and split shift left shift key to be like your laptop keyboard
+- if you want you can change the keyboard layout to be iso like your laptop

 - this is the sort of layout I would use